ncatlab/nlab-content/pages/5/8/1/1/1185/content.md

 * [the English Wikipedia](http://en.wikipedia.org/wiki/Cardinal_number).

-Any *standard* approach will start from a [[material set theory]], such as ZFC; not so much the [[structural set theory]] emphasized above.
-But since cardinality is isomorphism invariant it is easy to interpret the standard material structurally, but the basic definitions will be different.
-There does not seem to be a standard account of cardinality from withing structural set theory.
+*Standard* approaches start with a [[material set theory]], such as ZFC, whereas the approach here uses [[structural set theory]] as emphasized above.
+Since cardinality is isomorphism-invariant, it is easy to interpret the standard material structurally, although the basic definitions will be different.
+There does not seem to be a standard account of cardinality from within structural set theory.

 A critical discussion of the history of the meaning of Cantors "Kardinalen" see